The REO Guide: 10 Steps to Buying a Bank-Owned Home

 Your agent will help you decide what kind of offer is likely to be accepted, put together the offer and submit it to the lender.
 Depending on the lender, you may need to submit special contract forms or paperwork.
 It is also common to attach an earnest money deposit check to your offer.
 This check (commonly 1-2% of the purchase price) is usually held in an escrow account until the purchase is finalized.

 Make sure to consider the inspection process as you are making your offer.
 You may choose to make the offer contingent on inspection so you are protected if the inspection uncovers significant (and potentially dangerous) issues.
-If necessary repairs are well-documented, you can use this documentation to make your case for a low offer.
+If necessary repairs are well-documented, you can use that documentation to make your case for a low offer.
 Talk to your agent to understand your options when it comes to inspection contingencies.

 Step 7: Have the Property Inspected

 With that in mind, you need to be 100% sure you know what needs to be fixed before finalizing the loan.
 Having a home inspection done is the best way to take a thorough inventory of what repairs need to be made.
-The cost of these repairs should be added to the asking price so you have a better idea of what the home will cost you (and whether it is still a good deal after repair costs are factored in).
+The cost of these repairs should be added to the asking price so you have a better idea of what the home will cost you (and whether it’s still a good deal after repair costs are factored in).

 In some cases, the lender may conduct an inspection when the home becomes bank-owned.
 If so, make sure you get a copy of the inspection report and review it thoroughly to decide if it is comprehensive enough to help make your decision.